 Did you lately encounter the 0xc00d36cb error while running Media files on your computer?
-Well, this bug may arise because of the following reasons – unnecessarily stored cache, you don’t have required file permissions, third-party software interfering with video playback functionalities, or Corrupted User Profile.
+Well, this bug may arise because of the following reasons – unnecessarily stored cache, you don’t have required file permissions, third-party software interfering with video playback functionalities, or corrupted User Profiles.

-Apart from this, you may also face this trouble when the media files themselves are broken or bears an extension that Windows Media Player doesn’t support.
-Whatever the reason in your case, following our four different approaches, should address this issue on your computer.
+Apart from this, you may also face this trouble when the media files themselves are broken or bear an extension that Windows Media Player doesn’t support.
+Whatever the reason in your case, following our four different approaches should address this issue on your computer.
 Let’s explore the solutions in detail –

 How to Fix Error Code 0xc00d36cb